All births in England, Wales and Northern Ireland must be registered within 42 days of the child being born.

 - marriage or civil partnership certificate

-The Tell Us Once service can report a birth to most government organisations in one go.
+Having a child may affect your tax and benefits and services from your local council.
+The Tell Us Once service can report a birth to several government organisations in one go.
 The registrar will let you know if this service is available in your area.